yusunnny/CST-former/README.md

 - conda install -c conda-forge libsndfile

 ## Citation
-If you find our SpatialScaper library useful, please cite the following paper:
+If you find the CST-former useful, please cite the following paper:
 ```
 @inproceedings{shul2024cstformer,
   title={CST-Former: Transformer with Channel-Spectro-Temporal Attention for Sound Event Localization and Detection},